nathan-dykstra/gcal-notion-integration/README.md

 Hey everyone!
 This is an integration between Notion and Google Calendar that I've been working on recently.
 It provides free, unlimited two-way synchronization between your Notion Calendar database and your Google Calendar.

-Right off the bat, I want to give some credit to [akarri2001](https://github.com/akarri2001).
 I've been looking for a Notion + Google Calendar integration for a while, but I haven't been satisfied with the free tier of products like Zapier.
-When I decided to create my own, I came across [akarri2001's](https://github.com/akarri2001) [Notion-and-Google-Calendar-2-Way-Sync](https://github.com/akarri2001/Notion-and-Google-Calendar-2-Way-Sync) project.
-That helped me set up the API connections and gave me a lots of inspiration.
-Cheers [akarri2001](https://github.com/akarri2001)!
+When I decided to create my own, I came across [akarri2001](https://github.com/akarri2001)'s [Notion-and-Google-Calendar-2-Way-Sync](https://github.com/akarri2001/Notion-and-Google-Calendar-2-Way-Sync) project which helped me set up the API connections and gave me a lots of inspiration.
+Cheers akarri2001!

 I hope you find this useful!
 Feel free to add suggestions for features you would like, and I will consider adding them.
 Or dig into the code and modify it however you want on your own :)

-FYI I will also be working on a Google Tasks + Notion feature to sync your tasks, reminders, and to-dos.

 ## Features
 - Sync Google Calendar events to Notion calendar database.